Süleýman Orazow

-Suleyman Orazov (Süleýman Orazow; born 2 January 1989) is a Turkmen footballer playing for FC Aşgabat of the Ýokary Liga as a midfielder.
+Süleyman Orazov (Süleýman Orazow; born 2 January 1989) is a Turkmen footballer playing for FC Aşgabat of the Ýokary Liga as a midfielder.
 He received his first national team cap against Guam on 11 June 2015.

 Club career

 From 2015 to 2019, he played for FC Ahal.
 His current club is FC Aşgabat.

 International career

 Played for Turkmenistan in the Asian Games 2010.

-Orazow made his senior national team debut on 11 June 2015, in an 2018 FIFA World Cup qualification – AFC Second Round match against Guam.
+Orazow made his senior national team debut on 11 June 2015, in a 2018 FIFA World Cup qualification – AFC second round match against Guam.